zentrocdot/Bash/PROGRAMMING.md

 ## What is Bash

 <p align="justify">Bash is a so called shell and the command language interpreter installed on an operating system like Unix or Linux.
 It runs within a terminal window or a virtual console.
 The name is an acronym for <code>Bourne-Again SHell</code>.
-It is an direct ancestor of the Unix shell sh</p>
+It is an direct successor of the Unix or Linux shell <code>sh</code>.</p>

-<p align="justify"></p>

-To-do ...

 ## What is a script